microsoft/live-share/docs/reference/use-cases.md

 ---
-title: "Common Use Cases - Visual Studio Live Share | Microsoft Docs"
+title: "Common Use Cases  | Microsoft Docs"
 description: "An overview of the use cases that developers are commonly leveraging Visual Studio Live Share for." ms.custom: ms.date: 05/21/2018